-As we receive emails all the time with people looking for jobs, I wanted to give some advice on what could tip the balance on getting the design job you dream of.
+As we receive emails all the time with people looking for jobs, I wanted to give some advice on what could tip the balance on getting your dream first job as a graphic designer.

 Some advice may not be warranted as I found recently someone who argued with me that her method was correct.
 My advice was to always attach a tailored pdf as she initially asked if I wanted to see her portfolio.
 She replied “well you asked for it didn’t you”.
 I definitely didn’t and advised busy Creative Directors will hit delete in a second and that’s why she should.
 It was met with a random bunch of links she sent back and of course I hit delete.
 Do not do this.

 Hopefully that is the minority as I would have loved to read advice on how to land a job when I was naive enough to think plenty of agencies would give me a job once I left uni.